5 Simple Steps to Overseeding a Lawn

 A full, green lawn creates curb appeal and makes you feel like sipping an iced tea on the back patio.
 But if bare spots peek through and weeds overpower the grass, the lawn might be more of an eyesore than a point of pride.
 Overseeding chokes weeds and fills out the grass until it’s thick and lush.
 If you’re not sure how to overseed a lawn, all it takes is the right tools, smart timing, and a little knowledge about your local climate.

-Note: If the lawn has thatch (a compact layer of grass and soil), it might need aerating before overseeding.
+Note: If your lawn has thatch (a compact layer of grass and soil), it might need dethatching or aerating before you spread seed.
 Otherwise, the grass seed used in overseeding won’t reach the soil to germinate and take root.
 Aerating creates holes in the grass and soil through which water, oxygen, and vital nutrients can reach the new grass seed and the roots of the existing grass.

 After mowing, rake the entire lawn to remove dead grass, rocks, sticks, and any other debris.
-This process removes any final barriers between the grass seed and soil while also loosening the soil in preparation for seeding and germination.
+This process removes any final barriers between the grass seed and soil, and loosens the soil in preparation for seeding and germination.

-Amend the soil.
 Soil amendments are different from fertilizers in that amendments have specific nutrients and chemical compositions for specific soil types.
 For example, lime, wood ash, and poultry manure raise the pH level of acidic soil to make it more suitable for certain plants and grasses.
 Sulfur amendments, on the other hand, add acidity to alkaline soil.
-Additions of peat moss for clay soil and compost for sandy soil also can improve the nutrients in and condition of the lawn.
+Additions of peat moss for clay soil and compost for sandy soil also can improve the nutrients in the lawn and its condition.

 If a lawn has not been growing and greening as it should, doing a soil test can determine the soil type and pH.
 The test results will identify what, if any, types of amendments the soil needs for grass to develop.
 Keep in mind that if the soil has a neutral pH and is fertile, it likely needs no amendments.